-Sending flowers is the classic way to say ‘happy birthday’, ‘thinking of you’ or ‘just because’, but letterbox flowers are the even easier way to do just that.
+Sending flowers is the classic way to say ‘happy birthday’, ‘happy Mother’s Day’ or ‘just because’, but letterbox flowers are the even easier way to do just that.

 Letterbox gifts are a great way to let your loved ones know you’re thinking of them, even if you can’t see them.
 Not only will your flowers arrive in letterbox-friendly packaging – meaning your recipient (or you) needn’t even be in to receive the delivery – you get to enjoy the art of arranging the flowers yourself.
 Most come with easy-to-follow instructions on how best to arrange your blooms, along with care instructions – and some even have free next day delivery, meaning you’ll never forget to mark a celebration again.